pyconll/pyconll/README.rst

 Documentation
 ~~~~~~~~~~~~~

-Documentation is essential to learning how to use any library.
-The full
-API documentation can be found online at
+The full API documentation can be found online at
-https://pyconll.readthedocs.io/en/latest/.
-Examples are also important
-and a growing number of examples can be found in the ``examples``
+https://pyconll.readthedocs.io/.
+A growing number of examples can be
-folder.
+found in the ``examples`` folder.

 Contributing
 ~~~~~~~~~~~~